google/highway/g3doc/quick_reference.md

     used outside `HWY_NAMESPACE`.

 ## Advanced macros

-Let `Target` denote an instruction set:
-`SCALAR/SSSE3/SSE4/AVX2/AVX3/AVX3_DL/PPC8/NEON/WASM/RVV`.
-Targets are only used if enabled (i.e. not broken nor disabled).
-Baseline means the compiler is allowed to generate such instructions (implying the target CPU would have to support them).

-*   `HWY_Target=##` are powers of two uniquely identifying `Target`.

-*   `HWY_STATIC_TARGET` is the best enabled baseline `HWY_Target`, and matches `HWY_TARGET` in static dispatch mode.
-This is useful even in dynamic dispatch mode for deducing and printing the compiler flags.

-*   `HWY_TARGETS` indicates which targets to generate for dynamic dispatch, and which headers to include.
-It is determined by configuration macros and always includes `HWY_STATIC_TARGET`.

-*   `HWY_SUPPORTED_TARGETS` is the set of targets available at runtime.
-Expands to a literal if only a single target is enabled, or SupportedTargets().

-*   `HWY_TARGET`: which `HWY_Target` is currently being compiled.
-This is initially identical to `HWY_STATIC_TARGET` and remains so in static dispatch mode.
-For dynamic dispatch, this changes before each re-inclusion and finally reverts to `HWY_STATIC_TARGET`.
-Can be used in `#if` expressions to provide an alternative to functions which are not supported by HWY_SCALAR.

-*   `HWY_WANT_AVX3_DL`: additional opt-in for HWY_AVX3, which is disabled unless this is defined by the app before including highway.h, OR all AVX3_DL compiler flags are specified.

 *   `HWY_IDE` is 0 except when parsed by IDEs; adding it to conditions such as `#if HWY_TARGET != HWY_SCALAR || HWY_IDE` avoids code appearing greyed out.